pranati10/Spotify-Analytical-Dashboard/README.md

 ## 🎵 How to Orchestrate the Data

-1. Download the `Data-spotify-2023.csv` to craft your own rhythm of analysis.
+1. Download the `Data-spotify-2025.csv` to craft your own rhythm of analysis.
-2. Peruse the `Summary-Spotify.pdf` for a behind-the-scenes look at the insights.
+2. Peruse the `Spotify_Analysis_Dashboard.pdf` for a behind-the-scenes look at the insights.
 3. Conduct the `Main-Spotify.twbx` in Tableau for an interactive data symphony.

 ## 🎹 Contributing to the Concerto